 The animal facility contains approximately 20,000 gross square feet of modern, well equippped space which includes a surgery suite, cagewash facility, diagnostic laboratory, necropsy room, quarantine area and infectious disease containment suite.
 The centralized laboratory animal care program is accredited by the Association for the Assessment and Accreditation of Laboratory Animal Care and it is directed by a veterinarian who is a diplomat in the American College of Laboratory Animal Medicine.
 The DLAM facility Coordinator is certified as a Laboratory Animal Technician by the American Association for Laboratory Animal Science.

 DLAM would like to assist you and your lab in performing the best quality research.
 We have several core pieces of equipment available for research use.
 The following list describes each piece of equipment/service.
-For additional information, please contact Dr. Nancy Johnston or Andrea Frazier in Research Core Services, Division of Laboratory Animal Medicine main office at 545-LABS.
+For additional information, please contact Dr. Teresa Liberati or Andrea Frazier in Research Core Services, Division of Laboratory Animal Medicine main office at 545-LABS.
 View Services

 Animal Handler Class